attachemd/frontend-v02-redux/tasks.md

 - add past & future month in `dayGridView`
 - add three dots for event long title in `dayGridView`
 - add `select` option in toolbarHeader on calendar
+- only view business hours in a fullCalendar `timeGrid` view